 Keep your lotion in by the shower so you can apply it before your skin fully dries.
 It makes a bigger difference than you’d think.

-5. Treat Targeted Areas (Neck, Chest, Hands)
+5. Treat Targeted Areas (Neck, Chest, Hands) and Crepey Skin

 The skin on your neck, chest, and hands is thinner, more exposed, and often shows signs of aging faster than anywhere else on the body.
-These areas are easy to overlook—but they benefit from the same active ingredients you use on your face.
+And if you’ve noticed a fine, crinkled texture on your arms or above your knees, that’s crepey skin, and it’s one of the most common complaints I hear from readers.

 Ingredients to look for: